-Gradually increase your walking distance as you get stronger.
-Try to add a little more distance every week.
-Don’t overextend yourself.
+- Gradually increase your walking distance as you get stronger.
+Try to add a little more distance every week so you do not overextend yourself.

-During inclement weather or at times of the year when you’re most uncomfortable, you can exercise in climate-controlled areas like shopping malls or in a more formal environment like a hospital rehabilitation area.
+- During inclement weather or at times of the year when it is uncomfortable to be outdoors, you can exercise in climate-controlled areas like shopping malls.

-If you have oxygen, check with your physician about the correct amount to use while you’re walking.
+- If you are prescribed oxygen therapy, check with your practitioner about the correct amount to use while you’re walking.